 Tergar International has a Code of Conduct to help guide our Tergar community.
 It asks us to engage others with kindness, respect, and integrity, and to bring awareness and a genuine sense of cooperation to our interactions with one another.
 It also includes guidelines for how to deal with ethical violations, should they occur within our community.

-If there are concerns, please contact Cortland Dahl and Emilda Rahim at [email protected].
+If there are concerns, please contact Emilda Rahim, Tim Olmsted and Eliza Cheung at [email protected].

 Code of Conduct